Understanding Tax Evasion vs Tax Avoidance in the UK

 Summary

-Remember, tax planning should be based on transparent transactions with a clear commercial intent, and it’s crucial to identify red flags in tax schemes.
+Remember tax planning should be based on transparent transactions with commercial intent and you need to look out for tax scheme red flags.

-While offshore accounts can serve many legal purposes, they also come with considerable risks.
-It’s always recommended to seek professional advice when navigating these complex issues.
+Offshore accounts can serve many legal purposes but come with big risks.
+Always seek professional advice when dealing with these complex issues.

 Frequently Asked Questions